-Images of “The Great Wave” by Katsushika Hokusai are so ubiquitous that nearly 200 years after the iconic print’s creation, not only is the piece displayed in top museums around the world, but the iconic image continues to appear on everything from coffee mugs to T-shirts to toilet seats.
+Images of “The Great Wave” by Katsushika Hokusai are so ubiquitous that nearly 200 years after the original woodblock print’s creation, not only is the piece displayed in top museums around the world, but the iconic image continues to appear on everything from coffee mugs to T-shirts to toilet seats.

 Now, from January 17 to March 24, 2019, Hokusai fans, art lovers and pop culture enthusiasts alike have the opportunity to enjoy the most extensive collection of Hokusai’s works at the Hokusai Updated exhibition.
 This once-in-a-lifetime opportunity allows viewers to see an original print of “The Great Wave” on display, as well as pieces never shown to the public before and other key works from across his seven-decade career.
 Here are our five top reasons to visit…

 1. Discover The Man Behind Japan’s Most Iconic Images

 This exhibition offers a chance to learn about and understand Hokusai’s life through his art.
 Born in 1760, not much is known about his early years, but it is certain that he started his career around the age of 16 as a woodblock cutter – not as a painter.
 By the time he was 19, he became a pupil of the artist Shunsho and remained under his guidance for about 15 years.
 Art from his fledging years as a painter reflect the commercial demands of the time, and his attempts to break free to create his own unique style.

 2. Learn About How Hokusai Was a Veritable Name Ninja